For just £150 you can provide free surgery that will change a child’s life forever.

 Smile Train does not sell or share donor details with anyone.

-If you have any concerns about a Smile Train fundraising activity, dislike the way you have been asked for a donation or are in any other way dissatisfied about our fundraising - please get in touch.
+If you have any concerns about a Smile Train fundraising activity, dislike the way you have been asked for a donation or are in any other way dissatisfied about our fundraising, please reach out to us as detailed below.

 Step 1 - Tell us about your concerns